IHTSDO/snomed-drools/README.md

 # Snomed Drools Engine
 A SNOMED CT Concept Validation Engine using Drools (Business Rules Engine).

 This component is used in the SNOMED International Authoring Platform to validate the parts of a concept which have changed during authoring.
+We have made a concious effort to write this project in a way that the code can be reused in any SNOMED authoring tool.

 To integrate this tool with your system please implempent these interfaces:
 - [Domain object inferfaces](https://github.com/IHTSDO/snomed-drools/tree/master/src/main/java/org/ihtsdo/drools/domain)